Professional/Short course Musculo-skeletal Rehabilitation

 These sessions constitute an average time per level as indicated in the table below.
 Scheduled sessions may vary slightly depending on the module choices you make.

-Component A takes the form of a 15 minute case presentation with five to ten minutes of questions (20 minutes total) The presentation may be carried out in person or via virtual means.
+- A 15 minute case presentation with five to ten minutes of questions (20 minutes total).

-Component B takes the form of a written assignment which critically reviews the evidence for an aspect of management relating to the case study (3,000 words).
+- A written assignment of 3,000 words which critically reviews the evidence for an aspect of management relating to the case study.

 Opportunities for formative assessment will be provided during the contact study days.